Following up on our previous post about the U.S. Surgeon General’s loneliness report. this issue will get into the weeds a bit.

 One answer is: in the reported experiences of people affected by disasters of all kinds.
 Given the increasing frequency of billion-dollar climate events around the country and our recent Covid-19 pandemic ordeal, we’re speaking here of a significant and growing number of citizens.

 Disasters, including even small-scale tragedies, often awaken us to the urgency of human connection.
-More than that, they bring both a sense of pain but sometimes a kind of exhilaration as well that suddenly society’s rules have been lifted under the emergency situation.
+More than that, they bring both a sense of pain but sometimes a kind of exhilaration as well when suddenly society’s rules have been lifted under the emergency situation.
 While a few might flee the scene, many others seize the moment to swing into action, as we know from frequent media reports describing how quickly our instincts of human solidarity can come to the fore.

 Why do these self-appointed “first responders” report feelings of joy in these moments?
 What is it they glimpse in these otherwise dark moments about how the world could be made new again?